Jifas/Jifas/README.md

 - 👋 Hi, I’m @Jifas
 - 👀 I’m interested in you  jk
 - 🌱 I’m currently learning java
-- 📫 You can reach me by sending an email to contactjifas19@gmail.com
+- 📫 You can reach me by sending a dm to @ManoJifas

 <!---
 Jifas/Jifas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.